client9/googledrive2hugo/README.md

 We do this by:

 * Reading a folder of Google Docs off a Google Drive
-* Convert to markdown with Hugo front matter
+* Convert to HTML with Hugo front matter
 * Place output in a Hugo site directory

 From there you publish in a few ways

 * Run Hugo and serve directly or publish output
-* Commit the generated markdown pages, trigger Travis-CI, whatever
+* Commit the generated content template pages, trigger Travis-CI, whatever

 ## Challenges